lit777/MultipleMediators/Readme.md

-# To link all different data sources together
+# Link all different data sources together

 'Master.RData' is the main dataset for the analysis, which links EGUs data to monitoring sites data.